Leo-GH2021/Leo-GH2021/README.md

 - 👀 I’m interested in doing qualitative research.
 - 🌱 I’m currently learning research methodologies.
 - 💞️ I’m looking to collaborate on research study with global scope.
 - 📫 How to reach me?
-Kindly enail me at Laleolaw@yahoo.com
+Kindly email me at Laleolaw@yahoo.com

 <!---
 Leo-GH2021/Leo-GH2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.